Drought in California

 What can residents do?

 Thank you Orange County residents.
-Over the years you have been working hard to implement water use efficiency and have supported investments in local water reliability, like water recycling and water use efficiency programs that are now sustaining the region.
-Orange County water providers have a variety of resources, rebates, and water use efficiency tips to help residents and businesses do even more.
-We must make lifelong commitments to practice water use efficiency.
+Over the years, you have been working hard to implement water-use efficiency and have supported investments in local water reliability, like water recycling and conservation programs that sustain the region.
+Orange County water providers have a variety of resources, rebates, and water-use efficiency tips to help residents and businesses do even more.
+We must make lifelong commitments to practice water-use efficiency.

 Listed below are the 19 local water retailers in north and central Orange County that are served by the Orange County Water District, and the 11 other agencies in south Orange County that provide water to homes and businesses throughout the county.
-Please contact your local retailer for specific information about rebates, water use efficiency programs and enforcement of the new emergency water conservation regulations approved by the State Water Resources Control Board that are in effect.
+Please contact your local retailer for specific information about rebates, water-use efficiency programs and enforcement of water conservation regulations approved by the State Water Resources Control Board that are in effect.
 Programs will vary from city to city.